dlesage/JOT/README.md

 This is a fairly simple Ruby script that uses SOAP to retrieve issues from a JIRA instance and pumps them into a customizable ERB template.

+# TESTED ON

+* Ruby 1.8.7 on Mac OSX Snow Leopard.
+* Ruby 1.8.6 on Fedora 13 64bit

 # INSTALLING
 1. Ensure Ruby is installed.
-Currently only tested with Ruby 1.8.7 on Mac OSX Snow Leopard.
+2. On Fedora 13, install the Ruby Gems package, `[localhost ]$ sudo yum install rubygems`
 2. Install SOAP4R.  `[localhost ]$ sudo gem install soap4r`
 3. Download by clicking on the `Downloads` button above on the right and picking a archive format
 4. Unzip it where you want it to go.
 Make sure you unzip into a directory so you don't end up with files everywhere.